Competitive mobile game maker Skillz will do a quick IPO at $3.5 billion valuation

 Skillz plans to use the proceeds to accelerate growth in domestic and international markets, support marketing efforts, and provide additional working capital.
 The transaction is expected to close in the fall of 2020.

-LionTree Advisors and Jefferies are acting as financial advisors to Skillz and Winston & Strawn is acting as a legal advisor.
-Goldman Sachs is acting as financial advisor to Flying Eagle, as well as the exclusive placement agent for the PIPE.
-White & Case is acting as legal advisor to Flying Eagle.
+LionTree Advisors and Jefferies are acting as financial advisors to Skillz, and Winston & Strawn is acting as a legal advisor.
+Goldman Sachs is acting as financial advisor to Flying Eagle and the exclusive placement agent for the PIPE.
+White & Case is acting as a legal advisor to Flying Eagle.

-So who’s selling the stakes in Skillz?
-Mainly early shareholders, including venture capitalists who backed the company.
-When the transaction closes, Paradise, who holds a controlling voting interest in Skillz, will hold a controlling voting interest in the combined company.
+Early shareholders, including venture capitalists who backed the company, are selling shares for this deal.
+When the transaction closes, Paradise, who has a controlling voting interest in Skillz, will hold a controlling voting interest in the combined company.

 “I just really loved video games,” he said.
 “I learned how to program for games.
-It was really amazing to be a part of this industry.”
+It was really amazing to be a part of this industry.
+It’s pretty awesome to be here and at a place where I think we can really try and help solve the problem.”